jigx-com/jigx-docs/docs/Building Apps with Jigx/Jigx Builder _code editor_/Editor.md

 ## Code snippets

 Code snippets are there to help you develop quicker by providing you with recommended  properties to use for a jig type, component, action, or widget.
-You do not need to use all the code snippets provided; you can remove the unwanted properties.&#x20;
+You do not need to use all the code snippets provided; you can remove the unwanted properties.

 ![IntelliSense & code snippets](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/kr7nZdObHWrTB_Fo7vYDJ_jb-intellisensecode.gif "IntelliSense & code snippets")

-## Validation&#x20;
+## Validation

-Jigx validates the structure and values in the `.jigx` YAML files and shows the issues that you need to fix. &#x20;
+Jigx validates the structure and values in the `.jigx` YAML files and shows the issues that you need to fix.

 ![Validation ](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/SX0T3-ddqxxV15RWT7Lpg_jb-validation.png "Validation ")